spex-xray/spex-help/_sources/getstarted/runspex.rst.txt

 calculate the model with the command ``calc`` and ``plot`` again (:ref:`sec:calculate`).
 If you see the model appear in your screen, then the model is close enough to be fitted.
-Especially the normalization of the powerlaw (``3 norm``) can vary a lot depending on the countrate of the source.
+Especially the normalization of the powerlaw (``3 norm``) can vary a lot depending on the count rate of the source.

 Fitting the data
 ----------------